nicksnlp/Cantharellus/README.md

 - **Training Classifier**: Develop scipt for training the classifier to detect hallucinated spans, outputs spans.
 - **Documentation**: Maintain README files for task documentation.

 ## 5. Unallocated Tasks
-- **Information Retrieval**: Retrieving information from Wikipedia for fact checking in the model outputs.
-(I have started some work on it, NICK)
+Nothing new yet...

 # How to use this repository:
 1. Clone it to your local machine.
 You can use the command line, GitHub Desktop, Visual Studio Code, etc.